Wil1756/Wil1756/README.md

 ---
 ⚡️ A quick introduction

--🔭 I’m currently working with at Oracle with their AI Apps team.
+🔭 I’m currently working with at Oracle with their AI Apps team.
--🌱 I’m currently learning Spring Boot.
+🌱 I’m currently learning Spring Boot.
--💼 I'm open to freelancing projects.
+💼 I'm open to freelancing projects.
--🤟🏻 I'm an astrophysics geek, amatuer singer, and history lover.
+🤟🏻 I'm an astrophysics geek, amatuer singer, and history lover.
 I also write pieces of poetry, blogs, and play badminton!
--😝 Fun-Fact: I suffer from hylophobia.
+😝 Fun-Fact: I suffer from hylophobia.
+🌱 I’m currently learning Spring Boot.
+💼 I'm open to freelancing projects.